sonus21/rqueue/docs/message-handling/queue-priority.md

 ### Strict Priority

-In strict mode, the poller always attempts to fetch messages from the highest-priority queue first.
+In strict mode, the poller prefers the highest-priority queue first, but it also considers starvation so every queue continues to get polling chances over time.

 - The poller starts with Q1.
 - If Q1 is empty, it moves to Q2, then Q3.
 - If a queue is empty, it becomes inactive for the duration of the **polling interval**.
-- To prevent total starvation of lower-priority queues, inactive queues become eligible for polling again after a maximum of 1 minute, even if higher-priority queues still have work.
+- If messages are not fetched from a lower-priority queue for a certain interval, that queue becomes eligible again so it can be polled even while higher-priority queues continue to receive traffic.
+- This gives lower-priority queues a chance to make progress and prevents permanent starvation.

 For implementation details, see [StrictPriorityPoller][StrictPriorityPoller].

+### Hard Strict Priority

+In hard strict mode, the poller always follows a top-down priority order.

+- The poller starts with the highest-priority queue.
+- It continues to fetch from that queue as long as messages are available.
+- It moves to the next queue only when the current higher-priority queue has no message available.
+- This approach keeps the queue order fully top-down and may starve lower-priority queues while higher-priority queues continue to receive traffic.

 ### Additional Configuration